-59. The Committee is concerned about the lack of mechanisms in place to ensure persons with disabilities receive integral rehabilitation services from different providers across the Länder and the uncertain long-term impact of the Federal Participation Act (BTHG) in creating efficient rehabilitation systems to reduce segregation, in particular in congregate living and sheltered workshops.

-60. The Committee recommends that the State party develop cross-cutting, accessible and flexible mechanisms through which persons with disabilities can easily select and receive the most relevant rehabilitation programs or services in accordance with their choice and preference, and conduct periodic thematic assessments of rehabilitation programs to ensure persons with disabilities' ample exercise of independent living and access to the labor market.
+- 59. The Committee is concerned about the lack of mechanisms in place to ensure that persons with disabilities receive integral rehabilitation services from different providers across the Länder and the uncertain long-term impact of the Federal Participation Act in creating efficient rehabilitation systems to reduce segregation, in particular in congregated settings and sheltered workshops. - 60.
+The Committee recommends that the State party develop cross-cutting, accessible and flexible mechanisms through which persons with disabilities can easily select and receive the most relevant rehabilitation programmes or services in accordance with their choice and preference, and conduct periodic thematic assessments of rehabilitation programmes to ensure that persons with disabilities can exercise independent living and have access to the labour market.